 The next flour for baking bread is all-purpose flour, giving excellent results for your bread baked at home!

-Slashing the dough
+Score the dough

-Slashing the bread dough is simply the act of making shallow cuts in the top of the unbaked bread dough just before you bake it.
+Scoring the bread dough is simply the act of making shallow cuts in the top of the unbaked bread dough just before you bake it.

 The Science Bit: When you mold a dough, you create a taut surface, and the sudden burst of gas that’s produced by the yeast when the dough enters the hot oven called “oven spring” can easily rupture along with any weak spots in the dough, so we slash to avoid sudden ruptures!